-Under the Family Law Act, the Family Court of Australia has jurisdiction also to make orders for personal protection, including again, in some circumstances orders for the protection of children.
+- Under the Family Law Act, the Family Court of Australia also has jurisdiction to make orders for personal protection, including, in some circumstances, orders for the protection of children.

-Orders can be entered into on a without admissions basis and by consent.
+- Orders can be entered into on an admissions basis and by consent.

 Breach of AVO